 You cannot apply a loss in one category of income against income or gains in another.

 Sources of income that you do not have to include to determine your eligibility are:

 - Capital gains on the sale of a principal residence of up to $250,000 if single, and up to $500,000 if married/civil union couple.
 Capital gains in excess of the allowable exclusion must be included in income.
-(Capital gains and the exclusion of all or part of the gain on the sale of a principal residence are computed in the same manner for both Federal and State income tax purposes.)
+(Capital gains and the exclusion of all or part of the gain on the sale of a principal residence are calculated in the same manner for both federal and State Income Tax purposes.);

 For more information, see the income section of the instructions for Form PTR-1.